brikrey67/rails-views/readme.md

 Great, but what happens when we try to submit this form?

-If we were looking in our browser, we would get our old friend `unknown action` error, saying:
+If we were looking in our browser, we would get our old friend `unknown action` error, saying...
 `The action 'create' could not be found for ArtistsController`

 Let's write the create action for our controller and try to get this form to work.

-In `app/controllers/artists_controller.rb`:
+In `app/controllers/artists_controller.rb`...

 ```ruby
 # Artists#Create